guttih/voffcon/docs/device-setup.md

 ## Programming the device
 We will need to send the Device server program to the device.
 We can do that by doing the following
  1. Browse to the the Ardos system.
- 2. Create a device by going to menu -> Devices ->  Register a new device.
+ 2. Create a device, by going to menu -> Devices ->  Register a new device.
- 3. Save the device to add it to the Ardos database.
+ 3. Save the device, to add it to the Ardos database.
  4. Press the "> Run" button and click the "Get program" button.
  5. Save the program to you local hard disk.
  6. Open the Arduino IDE.